LoD Blood Nova Necromancer Skills and Runes

 A duo of omnipotent cooldowns makes its appearance in yet another Necromancer build: Land of the Dead and Simulacrum.
-Land of the Dead will be taken, of course, with the staple Frozen Lands rune in order to ensure the uptime of the full Krysbin's Sentence damage amplification throughout the duration of the Simulacrum.
-The latter will be (unusually) taken with the rune Blood and Bone in order to triple your damage output for its duration, as both clones will duplicate your Blood Novas.
-Note the two skills' matching uptimes and downtimes, and make sure to activate them simultaneously and in sync with the Physical rotation of Convention of Elements.
+Land of the Dead will be taken, of course, with the staple Frozen Lands rune in order to provide a short period of guaranteed Krysbin's Sentence damage amplification, ideally synced with the Physical rotation of Convention of Elements.
+Simulacrum will be (unusually) taken with the rune Blood and Bone in order to triple your damage output, as both clones will duplicate your Blood Novas.
+The minions will be made permanent (rather than the fleeting duration they have by default) with the worn or cubed Haunted Visions amulet.

 Lastly, you will be taking a Curse into the build to improve your overall damage output.
 For AoE convenience, it is recommended that you take an automatically applying rune such as Frailty Aura of Frailty, whose radius mimics the caster-centric Blood Novas.
 Note the rune's synergy with Pickup Radius on gear, and try to obtain it in the Secondary Stats of your items.

 Since this falls into the category of low summoning builds, you can make great use of the Stand Alone passive and its massive Armor bonuses.

 Swift Harvesting is a straightforward addition to the build, as you inflict all of your damage through Iron Rose's Blood Nova procs via Siphon Blood, and this passive amplifies the latter's attack speed by a significant margin.